HOUSE, 16 LILLY STREET

 Statement of Significance

-House, 148 Marine Terrace, is a typical rendered masonry, and iron single storey house dating from c1901.
+House, 46 Lilly Street, is a typical rendered masonry and tile and iron single storey house dating from c 1902.
 The place has aesthetic value for its contribution to the streetscape and the surrounding area.
 It is representative of the typical workers' houses in the Fremantle area.
 The place is an example of the Federation Bungalow style of architecture.

 Physical Description

-148 Marine Terrace is a single storey, brick and iron house built c.1901 with a symmetrical facade designed as an example of the Federation Bungalow style of architecture.
+46 Lilly Street is a single storey, rendered masonry and iron house built c.1902 with a symmetrical facade designed as an example of the Federation Bungalow style of architecture.
 The walls are rendered masonry.
 The roof is hipped and clad with corrugated iron.
-The façade is symmetrical with a central front door and double hung sash windows with sidelights.
-The verandah has a separate corrugated iron bullnose roof supported on chamfered timber posts with decorative iron brackets and frieze.
-The house is elevated from street level.
-There are two rendered corbelled chimneys evident.
-There is a limestone wall with rendered pillars to the front boundary line with in-built steps leading to the front entrance.
-This place contains limestone features.
+The façade is symmetrical with a central front door and double hung sash windows.
+The verandah has a separate corrugated iron roof supported on steel posts.
+There is a low level brick wall to the front boundary line.

 History